nginx/unit/tools/unitctl/README.md

 ```

 ### Edit current configuration in your favorite editor
+Unitctl can fetch the configuration from a running instance of Unit and
+load it in any number of preconfigured editors on your command line.

+Unitctl will try to use whatever editor is configured with the `EDITOR`
+environment variable, but will default to vim, emacs, nano, vi, or pico.

 ```
 $ unitctl edit
 [[EDITOR LOADS SHOWING CURRENT CONFIGURATION - USER EDITS AND SAVES]]